dark-comet/cogwheel/README.md

 - `cogwheel-core` is the low-level module that defines the data transfer objects (DTOs) and the core network infrastructure to interface with Discord's REST and Gateway APIs.
 - `cogwheel-framework` builds on top of `cogwheel-core`, providing a set of opinionated, high-level, domain-driven language constructs.
-These facilitate the succinct expression of behavior, and improve the overall integrity of the client code through domain primitives.

 In most cases, `cogwheel-framework` is the recommended dependency to quickly get started with building your bot.
 Use `cogwheel-core` only if you want to provide a different set of high level constructs, without repeating the dry work of repeating low-level infrastructure.

+## Details For Experts
+You may skip this section if you are only using the library lightly, or for basic bot functionality.
+For experts looking to make extensive use of the library, take note of the following.

+- `cogwheel-framework` models enumerated values (select option types, guild features, etc.) using `ExtensibleEnum<T>` to facilitate the discovery of new option values while the application is running.
+This is to allow the framework to safely handle newly introduced values from the API.
+So **there is a very rare (but not non-existent) possibility that the full set of enumeratable values may change over the course of the bot's uptime.** Your code should be designed with this in mind.

 ## Supported Discord API Versions
 Currently, the library targets Discord's API version 10.

 [//]: # (## How to Contribute)